 - 1. Explain the concepts of natural selection and evolutionary psychology. - 2.
 Explain the relationship between genes, chromosomes, and DNA.
 Indicate how these entities function in reproduction. - 3.
 In your own words, what is a genotype and what is a phenotype?
 Explain how these concepts relate to the concepts of dominant and recessive genes. - 4.
 Describe the methods used by behavior geneticists to study heredity's influence on behavior. - 5.
-Indicate and explain at least three examples of abnormalities in genes and chromosomes.

-- 6. Assume that you have received a number of tests to assess fetal abnormalities.
+Indicate and explain at least three examples of abnormalities in genes and chromosomes. - 6.
+Assume that you have received a number of tests to assess fetal abnormalities.
 Identify and explain each procedure, and what you would learn from it. - 7.
-What is infertility?
-What causes infertility?
-Explain what an infertile couple can do to have a baby. - 8.
-Indicate how you would explain to a friend that heredity and environment interact in various ways to produce developments.
-Also, provide an example of each of the three types of interaction and shared and nonshared environmental influences that you would use to help your friend understand this concept. - 9.
+Indicate how you would explain to a friend that heredity and environment interact in various ways to produce developmental changes.
+Also, provide an example of each of the three types of gene-environment correlations to help your friend understand this concept. - 8.
 Describe development during the germinal, embryological, and fetal periods.
-Also, explain what factors might contribute to complications at specific times during gestation. - 10.
-What is organogenesis, and why is this concept important to the process of development? - 11.
-Discuss medical, ethical, psychological, and personal issues pertinent to the decision to have an abortion. - 12.
-Define teratogen, and give at least two examples of teratogens and their specific effects. - 13.
-Compare and contrast the risks to expectant mothers who are teenagers, twenty-somethings, or thirty-somethings. - 14.
-Describe the stages of birth, and also explain three birth complications. - 15.
+Also, explain what factors might contribute to complications at specific times during gestation. - 9.
+What is organogenesis, and why is this concept important to the process of development? - 10.
+What is viability?
+At what point is a fetus viable? - 11.
+Define teratogen, and give at least two examples of teratogens and their specific effects. - 12.
+Compare and contrast the risks to expectant mothers who are teenagers, twenty-somethings, or thirty-somethings. - 13.
+Choose three legal or illegal substances and describe the risks they pose to a developing embryo or fetus. - 14.
+Describe the stages of birth, and also explain the role of midwives and doulas in the birth process. . - 15.
 Imagine that you are about to give birth.
 What questions about cesarean sections and the use of drugs during delivery would be important to you?
 What reasons would lead you to accept or reject a cesarean section and drugs such as tranquilizers, sedatives, and analgesics during delivery? - 16.
+Describe three nonmedicated options for childbirth. - 17.
+Describe some best practices for nurturing preterm and low-birth-weight babies.

-Imagine that you are an expectant parent.
-What would you do and learn in a parent education class on pregnancy, prenatal development, and childbirth strategies? - 17.
-Why and how have fathers become more involved in childbirth?
-Discuss the pros and cons of this involvement. - 18.
-How do preterm and low-birthweight infants differ? - 19.
-What would you learn about your newborn from the Apgar and Brazelton Neonatal Behavioral Assessment Scales? - 20.
-Explain why some claim that the postpartum period should be termed the fourth trimester.
+- 18. How do preterm and low-birthweight infants differ? - 19.
+What would you learn about your newborn from the Apgar Scales? - 20.
+Describe postpartum depression.
+What are some of the risk factors for PPD?
+How is PPD treated?